 “Dr. Azar was absolutely fantastic.
 He was very patient and took plenty of time to explain everything to me.” comment from PatientExperience.net

-Dr. Azar is an internationally recognized ophthalmic surgeon who brings experience in administration, research, education and clinical practice to his position as Dean of the College of Medicine at University of Illinois.
+Dr. Azar is an internationally recognized ophthalmic surgeon who served as Dean of the College of Medicine at University of Illinois from 2011 to 2017.

 He joined the faculty in 2006 as Head of the Department of Ophthalmology & Visual Sciences.
 Previously he was a tenured Professor of Ophthalmology at Harvard Medical School, Director of the Cornea Service at Massachusetts Eye and Ear Infirmary, Senior Scientist at Schepens Eye Institute and a faculty member at Johns Hopkins School of Medicine.
 He earned an executive MBA from University of Chicago.
 Dr. Azar is board certified in ophthalmology.